Powerline Worker Injury Lawyers: Helping You Recover Full Compensation After an Accident

 Today, working on a live electric line is significantly safer than in years past.
-The electrical industry has developed effective standards and established safety procedures to minimize the major hazards that led to severe injuries and death.
+The electrical industry has developed effective standards and established safety protocols to minimize the major hazards of serious injuries and death.

 Power Worker Job Duties

 Power linemen, journeyman lineman, and utility line workers oversee the building and maintaining the nation's electrical power systems.

 These utility line workers perform duties on the system from the power plant (generation point) to the meter on the commercial property or residential home.

 - Maintaining all existing wire or stringing new electrical wire

 - Assembling and erecting electrical lines and transformers at substations